 - Username and Password: Enter your administrator credentials for the remote Liferay Portal instance.

-Once Liferay IDE is connected to your remote Liferay Portal instance, click Finish in the Remote Liferay Server configuration wizard.
+Once Liferay IDE connects to your remote Liferay Portal instance, click Finish in the Remote Liferay Server configuration wizard.

-After you click Finish, the new remote server appears in Liferay IDE’s Servers tab.
-This tab appears in the bottom left corner of the Eclipse window if you’re using the Liferay perspective.
-If you entered your connection settings correctly, Eclipse connects to your remote server and displays the remote Liferay Portal instance’s logs in the console.
-If your remote server is in debug mode, the Eclipse Java debugger is attached to the remote process automatically.
+The new remote server appears in Liferay IDE’s Servers tab.
+This tab appears in the bottom left corner of the Liferay IDE if you’re using the Liferay perspective.
+The IDE connects to your remote server and displays the remote Liferay Portal instance’s logs in the console.
+If your remote server is in debug mode, the adapter attaches Eclipse’s Java debugger to the remote process automatically.